redis-field-engineering/redis-connect-dist/connectors/gemfire/README.md

 <p>Job Manager is a wrapper process that instantiates Job Reaper and Job Claimer processes.

 <h6>Job Reaper</h6>
-<p>Job Reaper is a process, within a RedisCDC instance, that tracks the status of all jobs.
+<p>Job Reaper is a process, within a Redis Connect instance, that tracks the status of all jobs.
 If any Jobs are not being executed, then the reaper process makes them available to be “assigned”.
-A single job reaper process is instantiated within each RedisCDC instance.
-Only one job reaper process is active across all RedisCDC instances.
+A single job reaper process is instantiated within each Redis Connect instance.
+Only one job reaper process is active across all Redis Connect instances.

 <h6>Job Claimer</h6>
-<p>Job Claimer is a process, within a RedisCDC instance that initiates “unassigned” jobs.
-A single job claimer process is instantiated within each RedisCDC instance.
-All job claimer processes are active across all RedisCDC instances.
+<p>Job Claimer is a process, within a Redis Connect instance that initiates “unassigned” jobs.
+A single job claimer process is instantiated within each Redis Connect instance.
+All job claimer processes are active across all Redis Connect instances.

 ## Setting up Gemfire (Source)

 Please refer to the installation guide and [Insall and Setup Gemfire](https://gemfire.docs.pivotal.io/910/gemfire/getting_started/installation/install_intro.html).

-Here is an example with the included cache config files in the `rl-connector-gemfire/config/samples/gemfire2redis` folder.
+Here is an example with the included cache config files in the `redis-connect-gemfire/config/samples/gemfire2redis` folder.

 ```bash
 ~/pivotal-gemfire-9.10.4/bin$ ./gfsh